DieSocialisten/Walls.io-API-Docs/README.md

 #### Parameters
 - `access_token` *(required)*: Your Walls.io access token.
 - `fields`: A comma-separated list of fields you would like to receive for each post.
 For a full list of possible fields see [the list of common fields](#common-post-fields).
+- `include_source`: Set this to `1` if you want the post to include the source that it came from.

 #### Example response